SpinningVinyl/scripts/README.md

-## A collection of random scripts for macOS
+## A collection of random scripts for macOS/Linux/WSL

 This repository contains some of the scripts that I have written for my personal use over the years.